LindySez | Recipes

 A white bowl filled with Cioppino.

-“I want something seafood,” says the hubby,” and I want to serve a bottle of red wine.”
+“I want something seafood,” my husband says, “and I want red wine.”

-Cioppino is a tomato-based seafood stew that was created by Italian fishermen in San Francisco around the turn of the century.
+Cioppino is a tomato-based seafood stew created by Italian fishermen in San Francisco around the turn of the century.
+Traditionally made with whatever the day’s catch provided, modern versions often include Dungeness crab, clams, mussels, shrimp, and fish simmered in a bold tomato-wine broth.

 What?
 No Crab?